Elemento24/FunWithBranches/README.md

 ## What to do after your PR is merged?
 Once your PR is merged, give yourself another pat on your back, for completing Subtask-2, and proceed to the branch <b>Subtask-3</b>, for further instructions.

+S.P
+because he is more interacting in nature. he is good in coding.